Equestrian at the 2020 Summer Olympics – Team eventing: Standings after cross-country

 Germany suffered a nightmare cross country, with over 34 points in penalties all but knocking them out of medal contention, and ending the defense of their Olympic title.
 Great Britain, by contrast, backed up their earlier excellent dressage work with a faultless cross-country, posting three of only seven clear rounds all day, which gave them a huge 18 point lead going into the final discipline, the showjumping, equivalent to four posts down.
-Australia and France took advantage of Germany's disaster yo move into medal position, and clear of the pack.
+Australia and France took advantage of Germany's disaster to move into medal position, and clear of the pack.

 Final standings (after jumping)

 Despite three clear rounds from the defending champions Germany lifting them to fourth, the medal positions remained unchanged as Great Britain won Olympic team eventing gold for the first time since 1972. a gap of 49 years.
 Australia took silver, with France taking the bronze medals.